 - Data is serialized and stored in the Avro format.
 For more information, see Record.avsc.

-Note If the client that you use is not a Kafka client, you must parse the tracked data based on the Avro schema.
+Warning If you are not using the Kafka client that is described in this topic, you must parse the tracked data based on the Avro schema.

 Note For more information, see Mappings between MySQL data types and dataTypeNumber values.

-- Download the demo code of the Kafka client, and then extract the file.
+- Download the Demo Code of the Kafka Client and decompress the package.

 - Open IntelliJ IDEA.
 In the window that appears, click Open.

-- In the dialog box that appears, go to the directory in which the downloaded demo code
+- In the dialog box that appears, go to the directory where the downloaded demo code

 - In the dialog box that appears, select Open as Project.